 You’re already subscribed to monthly boxes that keep your sock game strong and your dog’s breath fresh, certainly your kids deserve the same personal shopper treatment.
-Of course, you could probably just curate highly personalized, monthly crates of toys, games, projects, and activities that teach them about global cultures, STEM, coding, building, sustainability, art, and any other interest little kids can dream up.
+Of course, you could probably just curate highly personalized, monthly toy subscription boxes of kids toys, games, projects, and activities that teach them about global cultures, STEM, coding, building, sustainability, art, and any other interest young childrencan dream up.
 You have plenty of time for that, right?

 Not to be confused with the Marky Mark box (which is full of Funky Bunch cassettes and used Calvin Kleins), Markybox is a subscription service that delivers a new box of arts and crafts supplies to your door every month.
 And no, not a few sheets of construction paper and some glitter.
 Recent boxes have included plaster molding, paper marbling, screen printing, tin screening, string art, papier mache, and fabric dying.
 Each box includes a single project that’s been curated or designed by a “world-renowned contemporary artist” (like Will Farrell) and comes complete with instructions and all the supplies necessary for 2 people (age 4+) to get their hands dirty.
 Goodbye Brown, hello RISD.

 Green Kid Crafts

 Promote your little maker’s STEM skills with creativity kits from Green Kid Crafts, like a basil and sprout gardening kit, or that timeless classic: the baking soda volcano.
 Depending on your child’s age, each box of 4-6 kits is either an opportunity for quality time together or an effective way to absorb their attention for a few hours while you get some work done.

 ($20 monthly, $19 for 6 months, $18 for 12 months)